 24 The servants of Saul told him, saying, “David spoke like this.”

-30 Then the princes of the Philistines went out; and as often as they went out, David behaved himself more wisely than all the servants of Saul, so that his name was highly esteemed.
+30 Then the Philistines’ military leaders went out to battle; and as often as they went out, David behaved himself more wisely than all the servants of Saul, so that his name was highly esteemed.

 1 Samuel 19

 1 Saul spoke to Jonathan his son, and to all his servants, that they should kill David.
 But Jonathan, Saul’s son, greatly delighted in David.
 2 Jonathan told David, “Saul my father seeks to kill you.
 Now therefore, please take care of yourself in the morning, and go live in a secret place, and hide yourself.
 3 I will go out and stand beside my father in the field where you are, and I will talk with my father about you; and if I see anything, I will tell you.”